 A doctor of podiatric medicine can provide regular preventive care or surgery to correct deformities and other foot problems in the Cincinnati area, making an important contribution to your total health.
 If you want to keep your feet healthy, it is important to become familiar with the most common ailments that affect them.

-Athlete’s Foot – A skin disease caused by a fungus that usually starts between the toes or on the bottom of the feet and characterized by dry scaly skin, itching, blisters
+Athlete’s Foot – A skin disease caused by a fungus that usually starts between the toes or on the bottom of the feet and characterized by dry scaly skin, itching, blisters, and inflammation.

 Blisters – A bubbling of the skin caused by friction.
 They should never be popped.
 Instead, if a blister forms, apply moleskin or an adhesive bandage until it falls off naturally in the bath or shower.